tudurom/albumify/README.md

 Album-ify!
 ==========

-Simple tool for creating imgur-like albums out of image links!
+Create imgur-like albums out of image links!
 Runs entirely<br \>
-on the browser, storing the album in the hash.
+in the browser, storing the album in the hash.

 ## Live here: